Bringing your pets with you to Spain

 - Akita Inu.

-All dogs over 25 Kilos in weight.
+All dogs over 25 Kilos in weight when in public must wear a muzzle.

 All dogs that have any record of human or dog aggression or any dog that shows aggressive behaviour or any dog considered by the authorities to be dangerous, must now be registered and in possession of a special Licencia Municipal.